LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Check the business readiness</span></h3>
         </div>
         <div class='step-by-step-content'>
+          <h4 class='heading-small'>Purpose</h4>
+          <p>The concept of "extent of change" involves understanding the future state of the register, its functionality, and the implications it will have on your current operations.
+It encompasses comparing the current state ("as is") with the envisioned future state ("to be").</p>
           <p>There are two overarching key principles to the final product:</p>
           <ol class='list list-bullet list-indented'>
             <li>charges will all have a spatial extent - it will be a spatial register</li>
             <li>search results will be automatic – no human checks or fine-tuning before results are provided to the customer</li>
           </ol>
-          <p>Therefore, in simple terms, the extent of change is how far away from this you currently are.</p>
+          <p>Therefore, in simple terms, the extent of change is how far away from this you currently are.Is it possible to use an API for automatic updates from the Incumbent System to the new Register?
+Alternatively, direct input into the HM Land registry Register via a web-based interface may result in duplicated workload.</p>
           <p>This is also a good time to consider how you’d prefer the future service to work.</p>
           <h4 class='heading-small'>Benefits</h4>
           <p>Understanding the transformational work upfront means that you can start to make the changes required much sooner and spread the work over a longer period, reducing the day-to-day impact on resources.</p>